AdKats/AdKats/README.md

     </li>
     <li><b>'Low Population Value'</b> -
         Number of players at which the server is deemed 'Low Population'.
-        Server is consider 'Medium Population' when the number of players is between the low and high population values.
+        Server is considered 'Medium Population' when the number of players is between the low and high population values.
     </li>
     <li><b>'High Population Value'</b> -
         Number of players at which the server is deemed 'High Population'.
-        Server is consider 'Medium Population' when the number of players is between the low and high population values.
+        Server is considered 'Medium Population' when the number of players is between the low and high population values.
     </li>
     <li><b>'Automatic Server Restart When Empty'</b> -
         Enable/Disable automatically rebooting the server when it is empty.